-Redirector Function cmd1 cmd2 Pipe; take standard output of cmd1 as standard input to cmd2 file Direct standard output to file < file Take standard input from file file Direct standard output to file ; append to file if it already exists file Force standard output to file even if noclobber is set n> file Force output to file from file descriptor $n$ even if noclobber is set <> file Use file as both standard input and standard output n<> file Use file as both input and output for file descriptor $n$ << label Here-document; see text n> file Direct file descriptor n to file n< file Take file descriptor n from file n>> file Direct file descriptor n to file ; append to file if it already exists n&gt;&amp; Duplicate standard output to file descriptor $n$ n <& Duplicate standard input from file descriptor $n$ n>&m File descriptor $n$ is made to be a copy of the output file descriptor n<&m File descriptor $n$ is made to be a copy of the input file descriptor &>file Directs standard output and standard error to file <&- Close the standard input >&- Close the standard output n>&- Close the output from file descriptor $n$ n<&- Close the input from file descriptor $n$
+Redirector Function file Force standard output to file even if noclobber is set. n> file Force output to file from file descriptor n even if noclobber is set. <> file Use file as both standard input and standard output. n<> file Use file as both input and output for file descriptor n . << label Here-document; see text. n> file Direct file descriptor n to file . n< file Take file descriptor n from file . n>> file Direct file descriptor n to file ; append to file if it already exists. n> & Duplicate standard output to file descriptor n . n<& Duplicate standard input from file descriptor n . n>&m File descriptor n is made to be a copy of the output file descriptor. n<&m File descriptor n is made to be a copy of the input file descriptor. &>file Directs standard output and standard error to file. <&- Close the standard input. >&- Close the standard output. n>&- Close the output from file descriptor n . n<&- Close the input from file descriptor n . n>&word If n is not specified, the standard output (file descriptor 1) is used.
+If the digits in word do not specify a file descriptor open for output, a redirection error occurs.
+As a special case, if n is omitted, and word does not expand to one or more digits, the standard output and standard error are redirected as described previously. n<&word If word expands to one or more digits, the file descriptor denoted by n is made to be a copy of that file descriptor.
+If the digits in word do not specify a file descriptor open for input, a redirection error occurs.
+If word evaluates to -, file descriptor n is closed.
+If n is not specified, the standard input (file descriptor 0) is used. n>&digit- Moves the file descriptor digit to file descriptor n , or the standard output (file descriptor 1) if n is not specified. n<&digit- Moves the file descriptor digit to file descriptor n , or the standard input (file descriptor 0) if n is not speci- fied. digit is closed after being duplicated to n .

-Table 7-1: I/O Redirectors
+Table 7-1.
+I/O redirectors (continued)